-At a special event held in September 2018, Apple launched three new iPhone models.
-But while the iPhone XS, iPhone XS Max, and iPhone XR pack some noteworthy new features, 5G connectivity isn’t among them.
+The iPhone XS, iPhone XS Max, and iPhone XR pack some noteworthy new features, but 5G connectivity isn’t among them.

-This may come as a surprise to those who observed Apple’s boasts about significantly faster network performance from its new phones.
+This may all come as a surprise to those who observed Apple’s boasts about significantly faster network performance from its newest phones.

 So what’s the deal with the iPhone and 5G?
 Why hasn’t Apple jumped aboard the next-gen network bandwagon nice and early?
+And why is there still likely a long wait for a 5G iPhone?
 For answers to these questions and more, read on.

 The iPhone XS is fast, but it’s not 5G